-Plan Administrator: B&C Union and Industry International Pension Fund 10401 Connecticut Avenue, Suite 320, Kensington, MD 20895-3960 (301)468-3742

-For identification purposes, the official plan number is 001 and the plan sponsor's employer identification number or "EIN" is 52-6118572.
+Plan Administrator B&C Union and Industry International Pension Fund 10401 Connecticut Avenue, Suite 320, Kensington, MD 20895-3960 (301) 468-3742 For identification purposes, the official plan number is 001, the plan sponsor's name is Joint Board of Trustees, Bakery & Confectionery Union & Industry International Pension Fund, and the plan sponsor's employer identification number or "EIN" is 52-6118572.
 For more information about the PBGC and benefit guarantees, go to PBGC's website, www.pbgc.gov.